George Welsh (American football): Head coach at UVA

 In 1982, Welsh left Navy to become the head coach of the Virginia Cavaliers, who had just finished a 1-10 season.
 He walked into a situation even worse than the one he had inherited at Navy.
 Prior to his arrival, Virginia had only two winning seasons in the previous 29 years and had never been to a post-season bowl game.
 The Cavaliers had also only one winning record in Atlantic Coast Conference (ACC) play, had only finished higher than fourth twice, and had only won 33 conference games in 29 years of ACC play.

 Welsh turned around the program quickly.
 In his third season he led the Cavaliers to their first-ever bowl appearance, a victory in the 1984 Peach Bowl.
 In 1987, Virginia started a streak of 13 straight seasons with seven or more wins.
 This stretch included shared ACC titles in 1989 and 1995–to date, the only ACC titles in school history–and 11 additional bowl appearances.
-His teams also compiled four nine-win seasons, including a school-record 10 wins in 1989.
+His teams also compiled four nine-win seasons, including a then-school-record 10 wins in 1989.
 His 1990 team was ranked No. 1 in both polls for two weeks in October—to date, the only time a Division I team from the Commonwealth has been ranked No. 1 in a major poll, and the highest that a team from the Commonwealth has ever been ranked at that point in the season.
-His 1995 team defeated Florida State 33-28 on November 2, the first time the Seminoles had lost a conference game since joining the conference.
+His 1995 team defeated Florida State 33–28 on November 2, the first time the Seminoles had lost a conference game since joining the conference.

 Welsh retired after the 2000 season due to health concerns.

 In 19 years as the Cavaliers' head coach, he became the most successful coach in school and Atlantic Coast Conference history.
 Before Welsh arrived at Virginia, the Cavaliers had won just 7 of their last 27 yearly football contests against rival Virginia Tech.
-During Welsh's head coaching career at UVa, his teams went 9-10 against Virginia Tech, including an 8-6 record against Hokies coach Frank Beamer.
+During Welsh's head coaching career at UVa, his teams went 9–10 against Virginia Tech, including an 8–6 record against Hokies coach Frank Beamer.
 At one point during Welsh's coaching career at UVA, Virginia won 5 of 6 games against the Hokies, with 3 of the wins coming on Tech's home field.